• Mental Health

 *This medication carries a black box warning for increased risk of suicide.
 A black box warning is the most serious warning from the FDA.

-SNRIs share many of the same side effects as SSRIs because they both work on serotonin receptors.
-In addition to the common side effects of SSRIs, SNRIs can also cause other adverse effects, including:*5
+SNRIs are similar to SSRIs because they both work on serotonin receptors.
+In addition to the common side effects of SSRIs, SNRIs can also cause other adverse effects.*5

 • Nervousness or anxiety